 If you want a simple rule of thumb, use this:

 You do not always need every photo staged.
-Often, the smartest move is to upgrade the images that shape first impressions and buyer imagination.
+Often, the smartest move is to upgrade the images that shape first impressions and buyer imagination: living room, kitchen-adjacent spaces, primary bedroom, office, and any bonus room that needs a clear use case.